Altinity/clickhouse-backup/ReadMe.md

 clickhouse:
   username: default                # CLICKHOUSE_USERNAME
   password: ""                     # CLICKHOUSE_PASSWORD
-  host: localhost                  # CLICKHOUSE_HOST, to backup data clickhouse-backup requires access to the same file system as clickhouse-server, to host could be address of other docker container on the same machine, or IP address binded on some network interface on the same host.
+  host: localhost                  # CLICKHOUSE_HOST, To make backup data `clickhouse-backup` requires access to the same file system as clickhouse-server, so `host` should localhost or address of another docker container on the same machine, or IP address bound to some network interface on the same host.
   port: 9000                       # CLICKHOUSE_PORT, don't use 8123, clickhouse-backup doesn't support HTTP protocol
   # CLICKHOUSE_DISK_MAPPING, use this mapping when your `system.disks` are different between the source and destination clusters during backup and restore process
   # The format for this env variable is "disk_name1:disk_path1,disk_name2:disk_path2".
 For YAML please continue using map syntax